28th February 2023

-At X&Y Fertility, we are proud to be supporting Rare Disease Day 2022.
+At X&Y Fertility, we support Rare Disease Day 2023.

 Some rare diseases can affect people’s reproductive lives.
-Here we’ll talk about one specific rare disease, Sickle cell disease, to raise awareness of how some people can now choose to have a family free of the condition.
+Here we discuss one specific rare disease, Sickle cell disease, to raise awareness of how some people can now choose to use assisted conception to have create children without the condition.

 Sickle cell disease (SCD) causes red blood cells to have a crescent or “sickle” shape, rather than the normal round shape.
 People who have sickle cells can have anaemia, episodes of pain and be more prone to infections.

 SCD is an inherited disease.
 Whilst it has no direct link to fertility, IVF treatment can be used to produce embryos that can then be screened, before they are transferred to the potential mum.
 If both potential parents are carriers of an autosomal recessive condition, there is:

 - a 25% (1 in 4) chance that the child will have the condition

 - a 50% (1 in 2) chance that the child will be a carrier like each of the parents

 - a 25% (1 in 4) chance that the child will not have the condition nor be a carrier.

 SCD affects up to 3% of births in sub-Saharan Africa.
 In Ghana, around 14,000 children are born with the disease each year.